 It brings the new process to the ‘Ready State’.
-It controls Degree of Multi-programming, i.e., number of process present in ready state at any point of time.
+It controls the Degree of Multi-programming, i.e., the number of processes present in a ready state at any point in time.
 It is important that the long-term scheduler make a careful selection of both I/O and CPU-bound processes.
-I/O bound tasks are which use much of their time in input and output operations while CPU bound processes are which spend their time on CPU.
+I/O-bound tasks are which use much of their time in input and output operations while CPU-bound processes are which spend their time on the CPU.
 The job scheduler increases efficiency by maintaining a balance between the two.
 They operate at a high level and are typically used in batch-processing systems.

-Dispatcher is responsible for loading the process selected by Short-term scheduler on the CPU (Ready to Running State) Context switching is done by dispatcher only.
+The dispatcher is responsible for loading the process selected by the Short-term scheduler on the CPU (Ready to Running State) Context switching is done by the dispatcher only.
 A dispatcher does the following: